 As indicated in Figure 1, US imports of larger motorcycles, against which H-D sought protection dropped by half when the highest tariff was implemented in 1983.
 Interestingly, these imports continued to decline over the safeguard period as the tariff-rate quota eased toward 1987.
 While the decline in the number of imported motorcycles was largely due to the decrease in US motorcycle sales in this period, two other events may also account for it.
 One is that the Japanese may have exported more motorcycles with smaller engine displacements, to evade the tariff-rate quota and be able to import under the normal duty.
 Table 1 presents US motorcycle sales of H-D and Japanese motorcycles broken down by engine displacement.
 The data are from R. L. Polk, archived in the US Library of Congress, and the coverage is limited to the 1983-1987 period.
-The table indicates that Japanese manufacturers indeed appear to have responded to the safeguard action, as the sales share of Japanese motorcycles with engines 699 cc or smaller jumped from 43 percent to over 60 percent in 1983.
+The table indicates that Japanese motorcycles with engines 699 cc or smaller jumped from 43 percent to over 60 percent in 1983.
 The increase in sales mostly represents substitution for the decrease in sales of Japanese medium-sized motorcycles in the 700-1099 cc range, while overall Japanese sales declined.
 The change in the sales composition by engine displacement cannot be entirely accounted for by motorcycle prices, given that average prices of Japanese medium-sized motorcycles dropped more than those of the smaller-sized ones.

-Another factor that may have contributed to the decrease in US imports is that, since the higher tariffs did not apply to domestic production, foreign producers, namely Honda and Kawasaki, gradually shifted production to the United States.5 While no data are publicly available on US domestic production by Japanese motorcycle companies, in Section 3 we discuss the implications of such local production for our estimation results.
+Another factor that may have contributed to the decrease in US imports is that, since the higher tariffs did not apply to domestic production, foreign producers, namely Honda and Kawasaki, gradually shifted production to the United States.
+While the availability of data on US domestic production by Japanese motorcycle companies is limited 5, in Section 3 we discuss an implication of such local production for our estimation results.